As a commercial litigation firm, Mestaz Law helps businesses, business owners, business executives, and entrepreneurs in matters including:

 Matthew Hersh is a skilled litigator with extensive experience representing copyright owners, telecommunications companies, and other corporate entities at both the trial and appellate level.

-Matt has also developed a substantial appellate litigation practice over his career, briefing constitutional issues in nearly a dozen U.S. Supreme Court cases and a wide range of federal circuit courts and state courts.
-In addition to the Grokster copyright case, Matt has been a member of the briefing teams in the Supreme Court cases of Rumsfeld v.
-Padilla, one of the first legal challenges to post-9/11 military detention policies to reach the Court; Padilla v.
+Matt has also developed a substantial appellate litigation practice over his career, briefing constitutional issues in the U.S. Supreme Court and a wide range of federal circuit courts and state courts.
+In August of 2022, Matt submitted an amicus brief to the Supreme Court in Warhol v.
+Goldsmith, a case with potentially groundbreaking implications for the “fair use” doctrine.
+In addition to the Warhol and Grokster copyright cases, Matt was a member of the briefing team in Rumsfeld v.
+Padilla, one of the first legal challenges to post-9/11 military detention policies to reach the Court; and contributed an amicus brief in Padilla v.
 Kentucky, a case establishing the right of non-citizens to effective representation at the pleading stage; Dickerson v.
 United States, a case reaffirming the Miranda rule; Christopher v.
 Harbury, a case involving alleged human rights abuses overseas; and United States v.
 Arvizu, a case involving search and seizure rights.
 Matt’s other appellate work has included the successful representation of General Dynamics in the appeal of a multi-billion dollar judgment in a government contract case, the successful representation of the American Bar Association in defense of the constitutionality of lawyer trust accounts, and the successful representation of WorldCom in defense of the discharge of claims in bankruptcy.

 Like Daniel, Matt resigned his BigLaw position in order to provide legal services in a more diverse array of settings.
 In addition to his collaboration with Mestaz Law, Matt writes a daily column on developments in intellectual property law for Intellectual Property Law Daily, a trade journal put out by the prestigious legal publisher Wolters Kluwer.
 Matt has also maintained an extensive public interest and pro bono practice throughout his legal career, including the successful reversal of a murder conviction of an indigent woman in South Carolina and the successful representation of a young woman victimized by a sexual assault in the District of Columbia.
 Matt speaks Spanish fluently, and has lived and worked for many years in Latin America.